About Texas Children's Hospital

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for a Sports Physical Therapy Clinical Specialist—someone who works well in a fast-paced setting, and who has a particular interest in or experience with concussion management.
+We are searching for a Sports Physical Therapy Clinical Specialist—someone who works well in a fast-paced setting, and who has experience with an accredited residency program.
 In this position you’ll plan, evaluate, organize, and implement physical therapy treatment programs in a developmentally and age appropriate manner for patients ages 0-adulthood.

 Think you’ve got what it takes?